-- Talk to your primary care provider and other care team members about any concerns that you have about managing your pain to resume life activities most important to you. - Discuss any other concerns that you may have such as feeling low, depressed, or anxious, or concerns about sleeping (too much or not enough), drinking, or drug use. - Understand the complex cycle of chronic pain; see Appendix F for an infographic, and your role in helping address pain and function.
+- Talk to your primary care provider and other care team members about any concerns that you have about managing your pain to resume life activities most important to you. - Discuss any other concerns that you may have such as feeling low, depressed, or anxious, or concerns about sleeping (too much or not enough), drinking, or drug use or any history of drinking or drug use. - Understand the complex cycle of chronic pain (see Appendix E for an infographic) and your role in helping address pain and function.
 The inter-related effects of chronic pain on mood, thoughts and life activities can lead to a downward cycle.
-The downward cycle can be reversed by employing multiple approaches to chronic pain management selected from the options depicted. - Understand the inter-relationships among pain, emotions, actions, attention, and thoughts through the pain neuromatrix.
-The infographic for the pain neuromatrix shows how it can be "rewired" via body and movement strategies, mind-body pain management skills, integrating health practices as well as conventional medical treatment options.
-Many people benefit from using multiple approaches to chronic pain management at the same time.
+The downward cycle can be reversed by employing multiple approaches to chronic pain management selected from the options depicted. - Talk to your care team about the inter-relationships among pain, emotions, actions, attention, and thoughts through the pain neuromatrix.
+See Appendix F for an infographic including body and movement strategies, mind-body pain management skills, integrating health practices as well as conventional medical treatment options.
+Many people benefit from using multiple approaches to chronic pain management at the same time. - Talk to your care team about complimentary pain management strategies as outlined in Appendix F, including: - Social engagement.
+Commitment to staying in social groups and interaction with others in the group (e.g., church group, community, cultural groups). - Connection with loved ones.
+Nurturing and establishing or reestablishing meaningful connections with friends and family. - Engagement in meaningful activities.
+Volunteering, work, hobbies that are enjoyable and add meaning. - Connection with social support systems (e.g., support groups, exercise classes, community resources).

-Primary Care Providers
+Primary Care Team

-Patient Identification and Population Management
+• Patient Identification and Population Management